marcinsaj/block-in-12-nixie-tube-clock/README.md

 * the Nixie tubes are switched off
 * the clock continues running internally
-* the **Sleep indicator LED** next to SLP on the front panel slowly pulses
+* the **Sleep indicator LED** next to **SLP** on the front panel slowly pulses

-The pulsing front-panel LED makes it clear that the tubes are off because the clock is in its scheduled Sleep period rather than because the clock has been switched off.
+The pulsing front-panel LED indicates that the tubes are intentionally off because the clock is currently within its programmed Sleep period.

 At the programmed **WUP** time, the Nixie tubes automatically switch back on and the Sleep indicator LED turns off.